AElfProject/AElf/docs-sphinx/reference/smart-contract-api/cross-chain.md

 }
 ```

-Get id of the parent chain which can't be zero
+Get id of the parent chain.
+This interface is only for side chain.

 **Parameters:**